"He is older by two minutes," laughed David Ezeagwu.

 David and Daniel Ezeagwu are twin brothers trying to make an impact on the college football stage.
 David is an outside linebacker/defensive end, while brother Daniel plays both at corner and as a wide out for Colonial Forge.
 The high school football team out of Stafford, Virginia, had quite the stellar season.
 The Eagles flew through the Virginia state playoffs ultimately losing to state finalist Oscar Smith High School one game shy of the finals.

-“Once we made a run in the playoffs, it allowed more people to say the team can play, they some good athletes,” stated David.
+"Once we made a run in the playoffs, it allowed more people to say the team can play, they have some good athletes," stated David.